gather-ai/gather-ai.github.io/_posts/2022-09-30-domain-generalization-part-4.md

 ## 3. Instance-Batch Normalization

 ### Motivation
 Nowadays, normalization layers are an important part of any neural network.
 There are many types of normalization techniques and each of them has its own characteristics and advantages, perhaps you have seen Figure 2 somewhere.
-We will talk about batch normalization and instance normalization here because of their effects on DG.
+We will talk about batch normalization (BN) and instance normalization (IN) here because of their effects on DG.
 {: style="text-align: justify;"}

 <figure class="align-center">